smallwat3r/rpi-gardener/README.md

-# RPi DHT-22 server
+# RPi Gardener

+Note: while I try to keep the main branch of this project in a working state, this project is still very work in progress.

+The goal of this project is to be able to monitor the environment, to ensure its propice for growing plants.

-This project contains necessarry files and scripts to read temperature and humidity data from a DHT22 sensor, wired to a Raspberry Pi 4.
+You will find in this repository all necessarry files and scripts to read temperature and humidity data from a DHT22 sensor, wired to a Raspberry Pi 4 Model B, as well as capacitative soil moisture sensors, wired to a Raspberry Pico board.

 It stores the results every 2 seconds in a local Sqlite database, and renders them on a bare simple frontend using ChartJS powered by Flask and web-sockets.
-It also implements a simple notification service, and render the live readings on a 128x64 OLED (SSD1306) display.
+It also implements a simple notification service, and render the live readings from both the Rpi and the Pico on 128x64 OLED (SSD1306) displays.

+Readings from the DHT22 happens directly from the RPi.
+But readings from the capacitative soil moisture sensors, are sent over HTTP from the Pico to the RPi.

 ![dashboard](./ext/dashboard.png)